mbway/game-jam-2018/Maps/creating-a-map.md

 # Creating a map #
 - In Tiled
-    - create a new map (tile size 32x32)
+    - Create a new map (tile size 32x32)
     - Map > Add External Tileset the tilemap at `res://Assets/Tiles/Tiles.tsx`
-    - create the map
+    - Create the map
-        - note that multiple tiles in the tileset can be selected to speed up the process
+        - tip: you can select multiple tiles in the tileset window to speed up the process by placing many tiles down at once
-    - rename the layer to 'Map'
+    - Rename the layer to 'Map'
-    - add a new object layer called 'Collision' and add collision shapes to the map
+    - Add a new 'Object Layer' called 'Collision' and add collision shapes to the map
-        - note: not one per tile, make the shapes span as much as possible, also make sure to snap to grid to avoid gaps
+        - Note: not one per tile, make the shapes span as much as possible, also make sure to snap to grid to avoid gaps
-	- note: only use the rectangle tool.
+        - Note: only use the rectangle tool.
 The polygon tool causes collision issues with the player.
+    - Crop the map (optional)
-    - Map > autocrop (optional)
+        - Map > autocrop
+        - or for more control: Map > crop to selection
     - File > Export As Image to save a screenshot for the main menu.
-Will have to resize in an image editor
+        - Will have to resize in an image editor
         - (set the Collision layer to not visible while exporting the image)
 - In Godot
+    - create a new scene and create a Node2D as the root named the same as the map (without .tmx)
-    - double click on the new map (.tmx file)
+    - right click on the root node and click 'Instance Child scene'
-    - new inherited scene
         - (this means that when the map is edited in Tiled, the Map and Collision nodes update, but other nodes can be added on top)
+        - Select the new map file (.tmx file)
+        - rename the new node to `Map`
+        - on the toolbar above the main view, click 'Lock the selected object in place' and 'Makes sure the object's children are not selectable'.
+This will prevent accidentally modifying the tiles in Godot (which would cause it to no longer update when edited in Tiled!)
-    - save the scene (probably best to name identical to the tmx file but with the tscn extension)
+    - Save the scene (probably best to name identical to the tmx file but with the tscn extension)
-    - single click on the .tmx file then open the Import panel:
+    - Single click on the .tmx file in the FileSystem panel then open the Import panel:
         - use the following properties:
             - custom properties: off
             - tile metadata: off
             - UV clip: on
             - Image Flags: none
             - collision layer: none
-            - Post Import Script: 'res://Utils/TiledPostImport.gd'
+            - Post Import Script: `res://Utils/TiledPostImport.gd`
         - then click 'reimport'
         - you may need to close and re-open the inherited scene for the changes to take effect
-    - right click the root of the scene and click 'Merge From Scene'
+    - Right click the root of the scene and click 'Merge From Scene'
         - select `res://Utils/BaseMap.tscn`
+        - select all the nodes EXCEPT FOR the root node of `BaseMap.tscn` then click OK
         - (this will add the required nodes to the scene in one go)
-    - attach the `Gameplay.gd` script to the root of the new map (right click > attach script)
+    - Attach the `Gameplay.gd` script to the root of the new map (right click > attach script)
-    - add items to the map
+    - Add items to the map
-    - in `res://MainMenu/Lobby.gd` add an entry into `maps` for the newly created map
+    - In `res://MainMenu/Lobby.gd`, add an entry into `maps` for the newly created map

+- Don't edit the map or collision in Godot.
+If you do this accidentally then after you save the scene, the map will no longer update to reflect the changes made in Tiled
+    - to fix this, rename the scene to another name, then create a new inherited scene from the `.tmx` file
+    - use 'Merge from Scene' and select the bad map scene and select everything except for the root, Map and Collision, then click OK
+    - re-attach the `Gameplay.gd` script
+    - now save the new scene and delete the bad scene file.